 This equation shows that reflects about the hyperplane , as illustrated in the following diagram, which explains why is sometimes called a Householder reflector.
 Another way of expressing this property is to write , where is orthogonal to .
 Then , so the component of in the direction has been reversed.
 If we take , the th unit vector, then , which has in the position.
 In this case premultiplying a vector by flips the sign of the th component.

 Transforming a Vector

 Householder matrices are powerful tools for introducing zeros into vectors.
 Suppose we are given vectors and and wish to find a Householder matrix such that .
-Since is orthogonal, we require that , and since can never equal the identity matrix we also require .
+Since is orthogonal, we require that , and we exclude the trivial case .
 Now

 and this last equation has the form for some .
 But is independent of the scaling of , so we can set .
 Now with we have